jstreifel-33/reading-notes/code-201/class-05.md

 * `:hover` - changes the style of an element when the user places their mouse of it.
 * `:active` - changes the style of an element when activated by the user.
 This can be used to make buttons feel like they're being pushed by using subtle style changes.
-* `:focus` - applied when an element is focused bythe user.
+* `:focus` - applied when an element is focused by the user.

 NOTE: when pseudo-classes are used they should be in this order: `:link`, `:visited`, `:hover`, `:focus`, `:active`